DigitalOcean vs AWS 2025

 - You're hosting crypto projects or blockchain nodes

-Choose AWS If:
+Choose the AWS platform If:

-- You're an enterprise with complex requirements
+- You're an business with complex requirements

-- You require global infrastructure presence
+- You require global architecture presence

-- You need enterprise-grade compliance
+- You need business-grade compliance

 - You have dedicated DevOps resources

-- You're building large-scale applications
+- You're building large-scale software

 Security and Compliance

-DigitalOcean Security
+the DigitalOcean Security

 - SOC 2 Type II certified